Social Security Disability Faqs

 - Hire an attorney

 Yes, you have the right to be represented by an attorney of your choice when you do business with Social Security.
 Once you appoint a representative, he or she can act on your behalf before Social Security.
-The Law Offices of Walter F. Benenati would be honored to discuss the process and represent you in your claim.
+The Benenati Law Firm would be honored to discuss the process and represent you in your claim.
 If you are not successful in obtaining benefits, there is no attorney fee charge.

 - Help you complete your application;